wconrad/rabbit_droppings/README.markdown

 # Versioning

 This library practices [Semantic Versioning](http://semver.org/).

+This library is currently in alpha; it's versions look like "0.1.0", "0.2.0", etc.  There are no guarantees with alpha versions: Any version bump could be any combination of bug fix, backwards compatible API change, or breaking API change.

-Semantic versioning makes these promises:
+When the library becomes stable, its version number will be bumped to "1.0.0".
+Semantic versioning makes these promises for stable
+versions:

-A patch-level version bump (e.g. "1.0.0" to "1.0.1") does not change the public API.
+* A patch-level version bump (e.g. "1.0.0" to "1.0.1") does not change the
+public API.

-A minor-level version bump (e.g. "1.0.0" to "1.1.0") changes the public API in a backward-compatible manner.
+* A minor-level version bump (e.g. "1.0.0" to "1.1.0") changes the public API
+in a backward-compatible manner.

-A major-level version bump (e.g. "1.0.0" to "2.0.0") changes the public API in some way that is not backward compatible.
+* A major-level version bump (e.g. "1.0.0" to "2.0.0") changes the public API
+in some way that is not backward compatible.

 # Python version